 Already, countries such as Denmark and France are introducing soft-drink taxes to cut consumption.
 In the US, about 100 medical and consumer organisations are now calling on the surgeon-general to investigate the health effects of colas and other sugary drinks.
 Should the rest of the world follow suit?

 Sugary soft drinks come in numerous guises – from “innocuous” fizzy elderflower to “health” drinks such as Lucozade – and medical evidence is stacking up against them.
-Last week, a study suggested they can cause weight gain and long-term health problems if drunk every day for as little as a month.
+A study has suggested that they can cause weight gain and long-term health problems if drunk every day for as little as a month.

 The research, by Bangor University and published in the European Journal of Nutrition, reported that soft drinks alter metabolism, so that our muscles use sugar for energy instead of burning fat.